i-vetrov/InvaNode-mongo/README.md

       db.counters.save({ "_id" : "categories", "num" : 0 })

  to create empty database with user "admin" and password "admin".
-Don't forget to change password when instalation is done!
+Don't forget to change password when installation is done!

 ## More information